ConnorMurphy9/nodejs-readme-generator/README.md

-# title of project
+# Node JS README Generator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)]

 ## Description
-description
+This project was made to help users generate their own README files for their projects.

 ## Table of Contents